-What is Optimal Resilience?
+What is Mental Resilience?

 They have Control.
 They are able to understand and manage their emotions, and are inclined to take action to solve problems and manage their circumstances.
 They understand the limits of their control, and practice self-care; at times stepping back or finding assistance when required.